cran-task-views/ClinicalTrials/ClinicalTrials.md

 This task view focuses on packages relevant to clinical trials.
 For a more comprehensive list of packages on this topic, please refer to the `r view("Survival")` task view.

+-  `r pkg("maxcombo")` provides functions for comparing survival curves using the max-combo test at a single timepoint or repeatedly at successive respective timepoints while controlling type I error, as published by Prior (2020) `r doi("10.1177/0962280220931560")`.

--  `r pkg("multcomp")`allows simultaneous inference on general linear hypotheses within a parametric model, such as a Cox proportional hazards model or a parametric survival model.
+-  `r pkg("multcomp")` allows simultaneous inference on general linear hypotheses within a parametric model, such as a Cox proportional hazards model or a parametric survival model.

-- `r pkg("nphRCT")` Non-Proportional Hazards in Randomized Controlled Trials.
-Perform a stratified weighted log-rank test in a randomized controlled trial.
+- `r pkg("nphRCT")` performs a stratified weighted log-rank test in a randomized controlled trial.
+Tests can be visualized as a difference in average score on the two treatment arms.

 - `r pkg("rpsftm")` provides functions to fit a rank preserving structural failure time model to a two-arm clinical trial with survival outcomes.